Great Lakes Theater

 Great Lakes Theater, originally known as the Great Lakes Shakespeare Festival, is a professional classic theater company in Cleveland, Ohio, United States.
-Founded in 1962, Great Lakes is the second-largest regional theater in Northeast Ohio.
-It specializes in large-cast classic plays with a strong foundation in the works of Shakespeare and features an educational outreach program.
-The company performs its main stage productions in rotating repertory at the Hanna Theatre in Playhouse Square, which reopened on September 20, 2008.
+Founded in 1962, Great Lakes specializes in large-cast classic plays, often performing the works of Shakespeare.
+The company performs its main stage productions in rotating repertory at the Hanna Theatre in Playhouse Square, which reopened in 2008.
 The organization shares a resident company of artists with the Idaho Shakespeare Festival.
-On its main stage and through its education programs, GLT connects approximately 85,000 adults and students to the classics each season.
+On its main stage and through its education programs, GLT reaches approximately 85,000 adults and students each season.

-GLT's artistic directors have included Arthur Lithgow, Lawrence Carra, Vincent Dowling, Gerald Freedman, James Bundy and Charles Fee.
+GLT's artistic directors have included Arthur Lithgow, Lawrence Carra, Vincent Dowling, and Gerald Freedman.